 Vision and values

-Every day, students are engaged in enjoyable, worthwhile and meaningful activities at all times.
-We know we are doing our job if our students have a sense of pride in themselves and in their Academy.
+Every day students are engaged in enjoyable, worthwhile and meaningful activities.
+We know we are doing our jobs if students have a sense of pride in themselves and the academy.

 Justice at Charter Academy: